radius-project/design-notes/resources/2024-06-resource-extensibility-feature-spec.md

 1. Enable Platform engineers to author and register a user defined resource type without having to write Go code to integrate with Radius components and deploy their application seamlessly.
 2. Enable Platform engineers and IT operators to build, test, deploy, collaborate and maintain the custom resource types.
 3. Enable IT operators and Application developers to automatically leverage  Radius features such as Recipes, Connections, App graph, rad CLI for custom resource types.
 4. Enable Open-source contributors to contribute and open-source the custom resource types and recipes to the community.
-This will accelerate the adoption of Radius across the cloud native community.
 5. Enable Radius project to leverage the user defined types solution to refactor its already built in resource types.

 ### Non-goals (out of scope)